-This certificate demonstrates successful completion of a series of courses designed to provide the student with hands-on experience in biomanufacturing related activities.
-Upon completion of this certificate, participants will have accumulated 137 hours of biomanufacturing training, which includes 49 hours of direct, hands-on training experience in a certified clean room suite in preparation for working within a CGMP-oriented industrial facility.
+This certificate demonstrates successful completion of a series of courses designed to provide students with hands-on experience in biomanufacturing-related activities.
+Upon completion of this certificate, participants will have accumulated 137 hours of biomanufacturing training, which includes 49 hours of direct, hands-on training experience in a certified clean room suite in preparation for working in a cGMP-oriented industrial facility.
 Students will obtain a biomanufacturing skill set that is crucial to production of cell-based products in an aseptic environment.

-- College students and recent graduates of programs in the life sciences, such as: Agricultural Biotechnology, Agriculture, Biology, Biopharmaceutical Technology, Bioprocess Technology, Biotechnology, BioWork, Chemistry, Engineering, Laboratory Technician, Microbiology, Pharmaceutical Technology, and Quality Assurance.
+- College students and recent graduates of life sciences programs, including Agricultural Biotechnology, Agriculture, Biology, Biopharmaceutical Technology, Bioprocess Technology, Biotechnology, BioWork, Chemistry, Engineering, Laboratory Technician, Microbiology, Pharmaceutical Technology and Quality Assurance

 About BioNetwork Capstone Center

-BioNetwork is an initiative of the North Carolina Community College System designed to promote the growth of life science industries, education, and employment opportunities in North Carolina.
-The Capstone Center is hosted by Wake Tech Community College and located in the Golden LEAF Biomanufacturing Training and Education Center (BTEC) on the North Carolina State Centennial Campus in Raleigh, North Carolina.
-Our facilities include a certified cleanroom suite and state-of-the-art laboratories.
-Our courses are led by faculty with industry expertise, allowing us to provide a unique and exceptional training opportunity.
-Experientially oriented courses provide an array of critical hands-on experiences and problem-solving skills necessary for working within a CGMP-focused environment.
+BioNetwork is an initiative of the North Carolina Community College System designed to promote the growth of life science industries, education and employment opportunities in North Carolina.
+The Capstone Center is hosted by Wake Tech Community College and located in the Golden LEAF Biomanufacturing Training and Education Center on North Carolina State University's Centennial Campus in Raleigh.
+Facilities include a certified cleanroom suite and state-of-the-art laboratories.
+Courses are led by faculty with industry expertise, allowing a unique and exceptional training opportunity.
+Experientially oriented courses provide an array of critical hands-on experiences and problem-solving skills necessary for working within a cGMP-focused environment.

-For questions about the certificate or these classes please contact us at [email protected].
+For questions about the certificate or these courses, email [email protected].

 Aseptic Processing Level ISEF-79964